fyrworx4/HipFire/README.md

 # HipFire
 Deploy pesky, perilous persistence in parallel with the help of Ansible.

+Check out [my blog post](https://oneoneone.one/posts/ansible-red-team/) to read more about the thoughts behind this tool!

 # Usage

 Set up Python virtual environment: